2022-10-18

 • Various in-memory file-system libraries exist for various platforms, which can be used in place of the actual file-systems on those platforms.

-• In Java, HSQLDB and H2 are in-memory databases that can be used in place of an actual relational database.
+• HSQLDB and H2 for Java, in-memory DbContext for DotNet EntityFramework, etc. are in-memory database systems that can be used in place of actual Relational Database Management Systems when testing.

 • EmbeddedKafka can be used in place of an actual pair of Kafka + Zookeeper instances.

-• A pseudo-random number generator seeded with a constant value is a fake of the same pseudo-random number generator seeded with the current time coordinate.
+• A pseudo-random number generator seeded with a known constant value acts as a fake of the same pseudo-random number generator seeded with a practically random value such as the current time coordinate.

 To recap: